Welcome / Bienvenu

 Their Fatimid (969-1171) cousins and rivals, with five generals and 36 companies (8 of which they borrow from one or another of my Arab armies) attain 1348 pts.

 Their Arab lancers are identical to those of their Sicilian brethren, as are there Berber light cavalry.
 Mamluks are an entirely different affair.
 There are various ways of representing these, depending on the relative importance of bow and lance.
 I chose to make them an Formed Company, with Shooting, but without Impact (ie. Warbeasts).
-Poison however gives them an edge in both forms of combat that I feel their reputation merits.
+Poison / Deadeye however gives them an edge in both forms of combat that I feel their reputation merits.
 Other options might have been Impact and Shooting (mixed) or, at the other end of the spectrum, Shooting (skilled).
 They might even have been an Elite Company, although that gives them incredible staying power.

 The Sudanese 'abid can also be represented in various different ways.
 Making them a Formed Company represents the protection that the front ranks of shielded spearmen offer.
 Giving them Shooting rather than Shooting (mixed) places the onus on their archery role.
 They are vulnerable in hand to hand combat, but Long Spears ensures enemies think twice before charging.